Thomas Arthur Bisson: World War II

 Bisson was recruited into government service in 1942, within a few weeks after Pearl Harbor.
 His assignment was the Board of Economic Warfare, charged with advising the government on how the mobilization and redirecting of economic resources could affect the war effort throughout the globe.
 The Board, chaired by Vice President Henry Wallace, competed for influence with other executive offices and was criticized as a refuge for left-wingers.

 Bisson worked on plans to disrupt the flow of war supplies to Japan, which called on the knowledge of East Asian economics that he had built up in his research at the Foreign Policy Association.

 In April 1943, Bisson was one of the officials called to testify before US Representative Martin Dies's committee.
-Then, Bisson's positive assessments of the Chinese Communists came under fire.
+Then, Bisson's positive assessments of the CCP came under fire.

 Bisson defended himself, saying that the US army leaders now also saw the need for Soviet support against fascism and that he had come to Washington, DC, at a financial sacrifice because he was a "loyal American citizen."

 The Board of Economic Welfare became controversial even within the Democratic Party, and Bisson left to become Research Associate of the Institute of Pacific Relations (IPR) in New York and Associate Editor of its journal, Pacific Affairs.

 During his two years at IPR, Bisson published articles, book reviews, editorials, and books that criticized American policies and argued that they held back the hopes of Asian peoples for self-determination and that their claims were legitimate but had been thwarted by domestic militarists and western imperialists.
-His 1943 article in Far Eastern Survey attacked the Chinese Nationslists in China as "feudal" and asserted that the Communists were more effective.
+His 1943 article in Far Eastern Survey attacked the Chinese Nationalists in China as "feudal" and asserted that the Communists were more effective.
 He wrote that the Communists were practicing something like "bourgeois democracy" in an agrarian setting and that it was "by no stretch of the imagination" that they could be regarded as genuine communists.